openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        NOTE: This can be set per-compute, or if set to 0.0, the value set on the scheduler node(s) or compute node(s) will be used and defaulted to 1.5.

+       NOTE: As of the 16.0.0 Pike release, this configuration option is ignored for the ironic.IronicDriver compute driver and is hardcoded to 1.0.

        Possible values:

        * Any valid positive integer or float value